cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 kubectl cnpg certificate cluster-cert --cnpg-cluster cluster-example --cnpg-user appuser
 ```

-After the secrete it's created, you can get it using `kubectl`
+After the secret is created, you can get it using `kubectl`

 ```shell
 kubectl get secret cluster-cert